 I place great importance on uniform.
 I include piercings as part of uniform and in our school policy we state that facial piercings of any sort (except one pair of small stud earrings in the lower ear lobe) are not allowed.
 I will not accept the covering of piercings with a plaster; students will be expected to remove the piercing, irrespective of how recently the piercing was done.

 The vast majority of students in the school present themselves very well and uniform is generally excellent but as the new school year approaches and thoughts turn to the purchase of uniform, I know that young people can often make demands relating to uniform that are not necessarily in line with what schools expect!

-Our uniform is detailed on our website however, to clarify, I do require pupils to wear a knee-length, A-line skirt (no short tight lycra skirts will be accepted) and they must have a school blazer.
-Shoes (not trainers or black plimsoll style pumps) which are black (no white contrast in the sole) with no coloured stitching or pattern are also required.
+Our uniform is detailed on our website however, to clarify, I do require pupils to wear a navy knee-length, A-line skirt (no short tight lycra skirts will be accepted) and they must have a school blazer.
+Flat black shoes with only black laces and black stitching.